-Vocational Automotive Technology I is an introductory course for Automotive Technology.
+Introduction to Transportation is a preparatory course for Automotive Technology I/II.
 The student will cover each automotive system and the theory of each system.
 After the student understands how each system works, the student will perform different types of testing and repair work on the various automotive systems.
-The Vocational Automotive Technology I program will give each student basic auto skills which they will be able to use after completing the first year.
+The Introduction to Transportation will give each student basic auto skills which they will be able to use after completing the first year.